davidleiti/Animal-Shelter/README.md

 # Animal-Shelter
-Application with a GUI for managing an animal shelter, written for my OOP lab
+Application with a GUI for managing an animal shelter.